 The image below is an example of R404.

-Run R405 to view a list of indivuduals who are not enrolled in a specific product.
+Run R405 to view a list of indivuduals within a user group who are not enroled in a specific product.

 The image below is an example of R405.